codica2/mina-multideploy/README.md

 ```
 bundle exec rails multideploy:init
 ```
-this should give you a file in:
+It should give you a file in:
 ```
 config/initializers/multideploy.rb
 ```